Kavanaugh-Frank/video-streaming/readme.md

 TODO
-Tidy up the code, remove any unused imports and functions Get the resume working, so that a person can resume the video at the last point they left off
+Tidy up the code (resume watching in particular), remove any unused imports and functions Add a way for users to recommend videos to play
-	this will require the front end to request the exact time and the backend to hold the time and return it to the front end for that video and the use of ffmeg to get the duration of the video to convert bytes to seconds
+Get a database working, for user accounts, video metadata, and user last watched time Write tests for the code